FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     - All players agree to play the default of 10 rounds.
     - All players take 3 dice and 6 rocks.
     - Player 1 roles the highest total number with 3 dice (1+4+5=10) and may start the game.
-Player 1 receives and extra rock.
+Player 1 receives an extra rock.

     First round: